Commodore 64

 The C64 can display 8 multiplexed sprites (MOBs) per scanline.
 I have counted over 30 non-flickering on-screen and collision-capable objects in some C64 games.

-The best Commodore 64 game is Andrew Braybrook's Paradroid of 1985.
+In my estimation the best Commodore 64 game is Andrew Braybrook's Paradroid of 1985.
 Paradroid furnishes an early example of arcade-game technical mastery coupled with advanced menu systems and interpretable stats.
 By arcade-game technical mastery, I am referring to Paradroid's smooth 8-way scrolling, smooth sprite-shifting and tactical 8-way firing and ramming.

 Dan Phillips' Armalyte of 1988 and Manfred Trenz's Katakis of 1988 and Turrican of 1990 are three of the most technically impressive 2D Commodore 64 games.